-1. Stay legal
+1. Stay Legal

 Google Images is often used to quickly find images for your presentation but you likely don’t have permission to use these images.
 Consider paying for images from a stock collection like Bigstock or Shutterstock.
 If you don’t have the budget for stock photos, consider using photos licensed under Creative Commons as they are typically more open and often allowed for commercial use if the original author is credited.

-2. Use images that align with your message
+2. Use Images that align with your message

-Random images that are placed to just fill space are distracting and reduce the impact of your presentation.
+Random images that are placed to just fill empty space are distracting and reduce the impact of your presentation.
 Take time to select images that amplify your message:

 3. Use PowerPoint to modify images to improve the fit